Ph.D. in Biomechanics and Kinesiology

-Major: Exercise Science with a Concentration in either Physiology of Exercise, Biomechanics, Motor Development and Control, or Physical Activity
+Major: Biomechanics and Kinesiology with Concentrations in Physiology of Exercise, Biomechanics, Motor Development and Control, or Physical Activity

 Career options include: